-- (1) The matters with which officers of the Board are authorised to deal on behalf of the Board shall be those set out in each case under the heading "Authorisations to Officers" in Schedule One. - (2) All such powers, duties and authorisations shall be exercised in accordance with these Standing Orders and Financial Regulations and in accordance with the Delegations and Authorisations set out in Schedule One and shall be subject to:- - (a) any previous delegation or authorisation by resolution of the Board unless it is clear that such existing delegation or authorisation has been replaced or superseded by a new delegation or authorisation contained in Schedule One; - (b) any authorisation by Board resolution to an officer by name.
+- 13.1 The matters with which officers of the Board are authorised to deal on behalf of the Board shall be those set out in each case under the heading "Delegations and Authorisations" in Part B. - 13.2 All such powers, duties and authorisations shall be exercised in accordance with these Standing Orders and Financial Regulations and in accordance with the Delegations and Authorisations set out in Part B and shall be subject to:- - 13.2.1 any previous delegation or authorisation by resolution of the Board unless it is clear that such existing delegation or authorisation has been replaced or superseded by a new delegation or authorisation contained in Part B; - 13.2.2 any authorisation by Board resolution to an officer by name.